Salt and Historic Masonry

 This is a classic case of a brick wall – particularly with a concrete walk poured next to it – that is trapping excessive amounts of water.
 The salt eruptions around and through the new mortar are a symptom of a much bigger issue.

-1. There is always water moving through building materials, and water was/is trapped within this wall.
+1. There is always water moving through building materials.
+Water was/is trapped within this wall.
 The mortar should be the chief route of water evaporation.
-Besides the lime mortar shown, all other roots of evaporation have been cut off.
+Besides the lime mortar shown, all other roots of evaporation are cut off.

 2. The lime mortar is so much more porous than the Portland cement or the paint.
 Lots of water has already evaporated through these lime mortar joints, leaving thick deposits of salt behind on the surface.

 3. De-icing salts hold water.
 With liquid water levels high, the water moves inward, causing plaster to fail and paint to blister on the inside of the house.
-Also, over time the lime from the original lime mortar is dissolved out until there are just bricks supported on sand.
+Over time the lime from the original lime mortar dissolves out until there are just bricks supported on sand.
 Paint hides the deterioration.

 Fortunately, there is a proper, well-understood way to treat this situation:

-Periodically vacuum off the salt hairs that will begin to grow on the surface.
-(If it is just allowed to fall or wash off, these salts will be wicked right back up into the wall and the process will start over, so it must be removed.)
+Periodically vacuum off the salt.
+(If it falls or washes off, these salts are wick right back up into the wall and the process repeats)

-Once the majority of the salt has been drawn out of the wall, failed joints can be raked and repointed with an appropriate lime mortar.
+Once the majority of the salt has been drawn out of the wall, rake and repoint the failed joints with an appropriate lime mortar.

-The trouble for the masonry restoration mechanic comes when replastering a basement, or repointing an alley wall, because the signs of salt and water saturation are not always obvious.
-If the replastering or repointing is completed, salt can actually break out new pointing because it expands when it re-crystallizes.
+Signs of salt and water saturation are not always obvious.
+Salt can break out new pointing because it expands when it re-crystallizes.

 TOP